MridulDhiman/kalesh_os/README.md

 ### VGA Text buffer
 VGA text mode is a classic display mode used in computers, particularly in the DOS/early PC era.
 It's basically a simple way to display text on a screen where each character occupies a fixed cell in an 80x25 grid (by default).
+The VGA text buffer is a two-dimensional array with typically 25 rows and 80 columns, which is directly rendered to the screen.
 The cool thing about VGA text mode is that each character cell contains two bytes:

-One byte for the actual character (like 'A' or '7') One byte for the attributes (colors and effects)
+One byte for the actual ASCII character (like 'A' or '7') [it isn&apos;t exactly ASCII, but a character set named code page 437 with some additional characters and slight modifications]
+One byte for the attributes (colors and effects)

 The attribute byte breaks down like this: